-You may take this credit if you meet the income threshold for your filing status.
+You may take this credit if your income does not exceed the maximum income allowed for your filing status.
 You may qualify for this credit even if your parents can claim you as a dependent on their income tax return.